Where are they now? Man Utd’s 10 wonderkids from FM 2013

 The Oldham-born midfielder was loaned out to Barnsley for a couple of seasons and – without an obvious pathway into the first team – joined Preston for an undisclosed fee in January 2016.

 He’s since clocked up almost 200 Championship appearances for Preston and latterly Bournemouth.
-Having helped the Cherries get promoted last term, 27-year-old Pearson is now tasting Premier League football for the first time in his career.
+Having helped the Cherries get promoted last term, 28-year-old Pearson tasted Premier League football for the first time in his career – but is now back in the second tier, out on loan at Stoke.

 Son of former Liverpool and Leeds midfielder Nick Barmby, young Jack developed his skills at their sworn enemies.